patois/HRDevHelper/README.md

 ## Installation
 Copy hrdevhelper.py to ./IDA/plugins/

-## Usage
-The plugin can be run with a decompiler window focused, by pressing the "Ctrl-Shift-." hotkey.
-Doing so visualizes the ctree of the currently decompiled function.
-Navigating the decompiled code using the mouse/keyboard will highlight graph nodes that are linked to the current decompiled line.
+## Plugin Hotkeys (focus on any decompiler view)
+* "Ctrl-Shift-." creates a graph of the current decompiled function
+* "S" creates a subgraph of the current decompiled function.
+The subgraph's root is the item pointed to by the decompiler view's text cursor.

+The freshly generated graph can be navigated using the mouse and/or keyboard.
+Nodes that are linked to the current decompiled line are highlighted in the graph.
-Selecting multiple lines will highlight corresponding nodes the graph.
+Making a selection of lines will highlight corresponding graph nodes.

-### Hotkeys (view focused on the HRDevHelper widget):
+### Graph Hotkeys (focus on any HRDevHelper graph/subgraph):
-* C: Dynamically toggle "center on current item/node" functionality.
+* C: Toggle "center on current item/node" functionality.
+* D: Increase debug/verbosity of particular nodes